 Often people do not notice the sunlight as a contributing factor to their migraines, because of delayed onset of the headache or from being sensitive to low levels of normal unnoticeable levels of light.
-Many people find that

 For those of us unfortunate enough to suffer yearly from the affliction of being allergic to the pollen that pollutes the air every time a beautifully sunny day peers out from behind the clouds, anything that alleviates discomfort is a worthwhile investment.
 Sunglasses have been shown to protect the lenses and eyes from dust and pollen that cause the reaction that hay fever sufferers get in the summer.
 Wearing glasses also keeps your eyes moisturised and can reduce itching and discomfort.

 However, when hay fever gets too much, the best alleviation is usually in the form of antihistamine medication.
-To find the best of medication for you it can be worth discussing options with an expert, for example using e-Surgery’s Ask a Pharmacist service, for quick and free consultation with a healthcare professional that can recommend the best products to use.
+To find the best medication for you it can be worth discussing options with an expert, for example using e-Surgery’s Ask a Pharmacist service, for a quick and free consultation with a healthcare professional that can recommend the best products to use.

 International Sunglasses Day falls on the 27th June yearly, so make sure to sport your shades to look chic or stylish while protecting your eyes, as the sun comes out and the temperature rises in the summer months.

 Most importantly, enjoy the warm weather while staying safe and protected.
-Celebrate International Sunglasses Day in style, and find out more by getting in touch with our healthcare experts through the Ask a Pharmacist section of the e-Surgery website at www.e-surgery.com.
+Celebrate International Sunglasses Day in style, and find out more by getting in touch with our healthcare experts through the Ask a Pharmacist section of the e-Surgery website at e-surgery.com.